bbfrederick/rapidtide/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Got an idea for a new feature, or changing an existing one?
+This is the place.
+title: ''
+labels: 'enhancement'
+assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**